redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_DEFAULT_PASSWORD**
     Default password to be used everywhere (overridden by passwords set for individual services or users).

+**CONFIG_SERVICE_WORKERS**
+    The amount of service workers/threads to use for each service.
+Useful to tweak when you have memory constraints.
+Defaults to the amount of cores on the system.

 **CONFIG_MARIADB_INSTALL**
     Specify 'y' to install MariaDB. ['y', 'n']